OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/06_0_MakingPredictions_Introduction/MakingPredictions_Introduction.md

 ## <a name="make-predictions">Make Predictions</a>

-Once we have feed the *SQ_PreparePrediction* handle with the correct data and in the correct order, we can create a *SQ_Prediction* handle that will allow us to handle predicted quantities:
+Once we have feed the *tagSQ_PreparePrediction* handle with the correct data and in the correct order, we can create a *tagSQ_Prediction* handle that will allow us to handle predicted quantities:
 ```
 SQ_Prediction hPredictionHandle = NULL;
 SQ_GetPrediction(hPreparePrediction, &hPredictionHandle);